Deploying apps

 Specify a private route in the private app’s manifest

-Cloud Foundry uses routes [external link] to send requests to apps.
+Cloud Foundry uses routes to send requests to apps.

 You must specify a private route in the private app’s manifest to tell Cloud Foundry that this app should not be accessible from the internet.